cosmos/cosmos-sdk/docs/architecture/adr-007-specialization-groups.md

 functionality should be abstracted during implementation time.

-The specialization group abstraction firstly depends on the `Electionator` but also further defines the con
+The specialization group abstraction firstly depends on the `Electionator` but also further defines the

 ``` golang
 type SpecializationGroup interface {